docker/docs/desktop/install/linux-install.md

 ## Generic installation steps

->Important
+> **Docker Desktop terms**
 >
+> Commercial use of Docker Desktop in larger enterprises (more than 250
+> employees OR more than $10 million USD in annual revenue) requires a paid
+> subscription.

->Make sure you meet the system requirements outlined earlier and follow the distro-specific prerequisites.
+Make sure you meet the system requirements outlined earlier and follow the distro-specific prerequisites.
 {: .important}

 1. Download the correct package for your Linux distribution and install it with the corresponding package manager.